 Here are some of the best moving companies in Lafayette, LA:

 - Two Men and a Truck.
 A licensed and reputable company, Two Men and a Truck is one of the most highly rated moving companies in Lafayette.
 With a 5-star review and guaranteed delivery date, there’s a reason this company stays busy year-round.
 An obvious downside here is that the company is closed on Sundays.

 - Lafayette Moving Services.
 Lafayette Moving Services has good reviews and also offers some of the lowest rates around (they claim to beat all competitors’ pricing).
 On the flip side, the company advertises itself as a college student moving company, which may turn families away who have large furniture to haul cross-country.

 - U-Pack.
 U-Pack is one of the largest moving company brands in the country.
 While many people know the name, reviews in the Lafayette area have been mixed.
 Customers have mentioned the customer service is rushed and subpar.

 - Louis Moving.
 Louis Moving is a third-generation moving company that’s locally owned and operated.
 While the company offers reasonable moving rates, flexible scheduling and seven days of business operation, it’s smaller and less well-known when compared to some of the larger companies in the area.

 Moving to Lafayette, LA?

 It’s no secret that the moving process can be quite overwhelming.
-To make your move as seamless as possible, Life Storage offers a wide range of self storage options in Lafayette in addition to free moving truck rentals.
+To make your move as seamless as possible, Life Storage offers a wide range of self storage options in Lafayette in addition to moving truck rentals.